Shirley-zl3118/p8105_hw2_zl118/HW2.md

 ptrashwheel <- mutate(ptrashwheel, ID = row_number(dumpster)+453)

-trashwheel = bind_rows(mtrashwheel, ptrashwheel)
+trashwheel <- bind_rows(mtrashwheel, ptrashwheel)
 ```

-##### There are 453 dumpster observations in the “Mr. Trash Wheel” sheet and 71 dumpster observations in the “Professor Trash Wheel” sheet.
-After merging the two sheets, there are 524 dumpster observations in the recording sheet “Trash Wheel”.
-Each obseration include information about dumpster, month, year, date, weight_tons, volume_cubic_yards, plastic_bottles, polystyrene, cigarette_butts, glass_bottles, grocery_bags, chip_bags, sports_balls, homes_powered, ID, as.integer(sports_balls).
-The total weight of trash collected is 1585.2.
-The total number of sports balls in 2020 is 856.
+##### There are 533 dumpster observations in the “Mr. Trash Wheel” sheet and 115 dumpster observations in the “Professor Trash Wheel” sheet.
+After merging the two sheets, there are 648 dumpster observations in the recording sheet “Trash Wheel”.
+Each obseration include information about dumpster, month, year, date, weight_tons, volume_cubic_yards, plastic_bottles, polystyrene, cigarette_butts, glass_bottles, grocery_bags, chip_bags, sports_balls, homes_powered, ID, x14.
+The total weight of trash collected is 2087.49.
+The total number of sports balls in 2020 is NA.

 ### Problem 3